 When we heard about the charity, we wanted to help because of children like Charlie, who was 2 years old when his sister, Josie, was born and later diagnosed with a rare genetic condition.

 “The effect it had on Charlie’s young life was substantial.
 His sister couldn’t play with him, run around with him, shout with him or in fact even talk with him.
 Play for Josie was more like therapies.

-We’re proud to help the charity deliver the Youth Adventures project which will provide specially tailored activities and events for children and young people with disabilities and their families.
-The Youth Adventures project will also give young people the opportunity to help design and create their own activities.
+We’re proud to be helping the charity deliver the Youth Adventures project which provides specially tailored activities and events for children and young people with disabilities and their families.
+The Youth Adventures project also gives young people the opportunity to help design and create their own activities.